From better spend visibility to reduced order times and more, can your organization afford to miss out on the benefits of digital procurement?

 The PwC Digital Procurement Survey contained other interesting findings too.
-It identified, for instance, the benefits for all employees of implementing digital systems that optimise processes and make them easier for end users.
+It identified, for instance, the benefits for all employees of implementing digital systems that optimize processes and make them easier for end users.

-“Digital procurement empowers the end user by providing the tools necessary to make decisions for the better of the organisation,” Hilton said.
-Digital systems allow organisations to decentralise decisions by placing buyers with deep category expertise where the money is being spent.
+“Digital procurement empowers the end user by providing the tools necessary to make decisions for the better of the organization,” Hilton said.
+Digital systems allow organizations to decentralize decisions by placing buyers with deep category expertise where the money is being spent.